Don’t let car hire costs ruin your next vacation budget

 8. Loyalty programs

 Have you thought about joining the car hire company’s loyalty program too?
-Yeah, yeah I know this means more emails in your inbox.
-But we have a neat system for this where they all get directed to one folder.
-As and when we need a car hire, we can go back and look these emails up to see if there are extra loyalty discounts we can apply.
+(Yeah, yeah I know this means more emails in your inbox.
+We have a neat system for this where they all get directed to one travel folder and we don’t have to read them!).
+As and when we need a car hire, we can go back and look at these emails to see if there are extra loyalty discounts we can apply.

 9. Do you even need a car?
 Or just hire one when needed